 Gather the courage to take advantage of opportunities and risk following your dreams.
 This will give you an outer perspective and inner satisfaction that will inspire balanced thoughts and emotions, which will lead you to your goal.

-Take advantage of opportunities to find out what you really love to do.
+Take advantage of opportunities to find out what you really want to do.
 This will give you an inner perspective and outer satisfaction that will inspire balanced thoughts and emotions, which will lead you to a new purpose.
 Before you can find or know your purpose, you must find and know yourself.

 Without a consciously planned map, you will be at the total mercy of events and circumstances out of your control.
 Within your total control is your plan.
 Even though you did not cause events and circumstances out of your control, you will have to deal with them rationally and act towards your goal.
 Become a flexible person and create your own circumstances!

 Be thankful and enjoy what is, including your possible decision to change it.Be committed to your self-responsibility, benevolence, and integrity.Be true to yourself and to others, while owning your experiences.